appindesign/M-Time-Series/readme.md

 - `significantFigures` The number of significant digits to round to.
 - `roundingMode` The rounding mode - up, down or nearest (as described in Microsoft Learn, [RoundingMode.Type](https://learn.microsoft.com/en-us/powerquery-m/roundingmode-type)).

-*Return* The rounded value as type number.
+*Return* The function returns the rounded value of `x` as type number.

 ## Values Enrichment
 ### fnWindowCalculation